 Power BI Embedded is supported by Fabric Trial (free), Fabric F2 (the least expensive paid capacity), and higher capacity tiers (F, A, EM, P).
 The required capacity tier depends on the complexity of the semantic models, user activity, and other factors.

-Power BI Embedded requires a broad set of skills for implementation, including standard Power BI report development, security configuration in Power BI and Azure, as well as web development (secure authentication, Power BI JavaScript API).
-This means higher development costs but with the benefits of lower licensing costs (per user) and a better user experience integrated into your website or application.
+Power BI Embedded requires a broader set of skills for implementation beyond standard Power BI report development: security configuration in Power BI and Azure, web development (secure authentication, Power BI REST API, Power BI JavaScript API).
+This means higher development costs but with the potential benefits of lower licensing costs and a better user experience integrated into your website or application.

 While the demo report above is static (dummy data), the currency exchange report is refreshed daily (it queries data from the Fixer.io API).
 This is not the most efficient way to show currency exchange rates on a website, just a demonstration of how your data can become a part of your website or application.
-This embedded Power BI report highlights your country’s currency in yellow and shows it at the top of the list (assuming you’re not using a VPN and your country and currency was detected correctly by AI generated script).
-It would make more sense to filter the table by base currency, but there is only base currency = “EUR” data in the semantic model, so it’s an example of highlighting instead of filtering.
+This embedded Power BI report highlights your country’s currency in yellow and shows it at the top of the list (assuming you’re not using a foreign VPN and your country and currency was detected correctly by the script).

-P.S.
-The widget with currency exchange rates in the sidebar is an embedded Power BI Table visual.
+– The widget with currency exchange rates in the sidebar ➡️